Don-Assamongkol1/friend-minder/README.md

 A React + TypeScript application that helps you track your social interactions by connecting to your Google Calendar.

+## Upcoming Features

+- In my Social Plans sheet, sort / find by person name to do an event using cmd + f.

 ## Features

 - Connects to your Google Calendar "Social" calendar